vbaurellano/Rivan_Day1/_Secure Network Operations.md

 <br>

 __3. Get the IP address of the VM.__
-Enter the command inside the VM,
+Enter the command inside the VM
 ~~~bash
 @SOC-IR
 ip addr